unauthed/sabi/README.md

 ### Build and Run

-The Sabi modules require a running Wabi application, please the Wabi project for detailed instructions on how to start the Docker stack.
-Every Sabi module can be build and run with Maven `mvn clean spring-boot:run`, further every module has a _build.sh_ script for creating and running the module in a Docker container.
+The Sabi modules require a running Wabi application, please see the Wabi project for detailed instructions on how to start the Docker stack.
+Every Sabi module can be build and run with Maven `mvn clean spring-boot:run`, further every module has a `build.sh` script for creating and running the module in a Docker container.

 - Maven 3.2
 - Java 8